Where is the program located?

-Learn more about Life in Seville and Academic Activities
+Learn more about Life in Sevilla and Academic Activities

 What is a typical day like in Sevilla?

 A typical day consists of breakfast during the morning with your host family, and a brief walk or bike ride to the school.
-Classes begin at 9 am and end around 1:30 pm.
-Lunch will be provided by your host family anytime between 2-3:30.
-From 2-5 is the Spanish siesta.
-During this time you can take a nap, read, finish up homework, wander around the city, or grab café with a friend.
-Post siesta, you will have free time until dinner, which is usually served between 9-11 pm.
-We strongly encourage you to get involved in the community during this time.
-Find a Spanish church and attend their youth group.
-Join a local gym or the club de piraguismo (kayaking).
-Some of our students have even used this opportunity to teach English or dance lessons to the locals.
+Classes begin at 9am and end around 1pm.
+Lunch will be provided by your host family anytime between 2-3:30pm.
+From 2-5pm is the Spanish siesta.
+During this time you can take a nap, read, finish up homework, or enjoy sobremesa with your host family.
+Post siesta, you will have free time until dinner, which is usually served between 9-11pm.
+We strongly encourage you to use this time to get involved in the community.
+Find a Spanish church and attend their youth group, join a local gym, join a intramural sport, take a dance class, or enjoy piraguismo on the river.
+Some of our students have even used this mid-day opportunity to teach English or dance lessons to the locals.
 Whatever your interest may be, we will do our best to connect you.
 Simply talk with our Student Ministries Coordinator or Director in Spain.

 What do students do in their free time?

 There are tons of activities for students to participate in during their free time.
 We highly recommend you get involved in your area of interest whether that be soccer, dancing, kayaking, singing, or serving in the community.
-Seville also offers a wide variety of local events.
-Students can go see an opera at the maestranza, watch a soccer match between Sevilla and Madrid, or visit a local tapas bar.
+Sevilla also offers a wide variety of local events.
+Students can go see an opera at the Maestranza, watch a Betis or FC Sevilla game, or visit a local tapas bar.
 Get out there and explore.

 Will there be opportunities to serve?

 Yes, we offer a class dedicated to service learning which you may take for credit or just to get involved in giving back to the community.
-Our service opportunities include working with the elderly on improving their memory, serving at a local recycling agency, working with a homeless organization, and assisting in an after-school youth program.
+Visit our Acción Solidaria

 Will I be able to attend church?

 Yes, and we strongly encourage it!
 There are a variety of local churches just a metro or bus ride away.
 We recommend getting involved right away with a church.
-Our Student Ministries Coordinator can help you get connected.
-There are even several youth groups that meet on Saturday nights that allow you to build solid friendships with Spaniard Christians of similar ages.
+Our Student Ministries Coordinator takes students on a church-hopping tour during the first month of classes to assist in this process.
+There are even several youth groups that meet throughout the week that allow you to build solid friendships with Spanish Christians of similar ages.

 How will I get around?